How to carry a chihuahua and other dogs

 - They are commonly carried only on one side and the guardians are unaware that they do this

 Figure 2.
-You can see here that carrying a dog underarm also places the thoracic lumbar spine in an unnaturally curved position.
+As you can see in the picture above, carrying a dog under your arm without supporting their hind end places the thoracic lumbar spine in an unnaturally curved position.
 If the dog is carried on one side repeatedly, a one-sided muscle shortening will likely result in back problems.

 Figure 3.
 This picture is a little better.
 You can see that the hind end is supported and is not hanging down.
 However, the foreleg is still in an unnatural extension and the back is flexed excessively.
 If a dog is carried like this often, you'll see increased curvature and possible back issues.